+We have also demonstrated that the effectiveness of state-specific MSQITE compared to QITE remains unaffected by quantum noise when appropriate error mitigation techniques are applied.
+This resilience can be attributed to two main factors.
+First, the quantum circuit for state-specific MSQITE was designed to minimize the CNOT gate counts in the estimation of off-diagonal elements.
+Second, both the diagonal and off-diagonal elements display a comparative magnitude of errors.
+Overall, we found that the impact of quantum noise on MSQITE is similar to that on QITE.

-Finally, we expect that many of the ideas developed in this work are applicable to problems other than quantum chemistry, such as nuclear physics.
-Also, MSQITE can be extended to combine with adaptive algorithms\cite{Gomes20, Yeter-Aydeniz20} and variational algorithms\cite{McArdle19, Gomes21}, which can bring new synergies.
+Finally, many of the ideas developed in this work are versatile, and we expect that they can be applied to fields beyond quantum chemistry, such as nuclear physics.
+Moreover, MSQITE can be extended to combine with adaptive algorithms\cite{Gomes20, Yeter-Aydeniz20} and variational algorithms\cite{McArdle19, Gomes21}.
+This integration holds potential for new synergies that can reduce the circuit depth.
 We are currently working along these directions.